ADVANCE YOUR CAREER WITH TOP RANKED GRADUATE PROGRAMS ACROSS THE GLOBE. APPLY WITH US

 Master’s degrees (MA/M.A./A.M., MPhil/M.Phil., MSc/M.S./SM, MBA/M.B.A., LLM/LL.M., MAsc, etc.) are the traditional formal form of master’s degree, where the student already holds an undergraduate (bachelor’s) degree on entry.
-A master’s degreeis an academic degree awarded by universities or colleges upon completion of a course of study demonstrating mastery or a high-order overview of a specific field of study or area of professional practice.]
-A master’s degree normally requires previous study at the bachelor’s level, either as a separate degree or as part of an integrated course.
+A master’s degree is an academic degree awarded by universities or colleges upon completion of a course of study demonstrating mastery or a high-order overview of a specific field of study or area of professional practice.

 A graduate diploma (GradD, GDip, GrDip, GradDip) is generally a qualification taken after completion of a first degree, although the level of study varies in different countries from being at the same level as the final year of a bachelor’s degree.
-Depending on the institution and country, a graduate diploma in Canada may be at graduate level or bachelor’s level.
-A graduate diploma should not be confused with a postgraduate diploma, which is a master’s degree-level qualification.
-In the UK, a graduate diploma is a short course, with a value of 80–120 UK credits.
+Depending on the institution and country, a graduate diploma in Canada may be at graduate level or bachelor’s level, a graduate diploma is a short course, with a value of 80–120 UK credits.

 A postgraduate certificate (abbreviated as PGCert, PgCert, PG Cert, PGC, or PgC) is the shortest commonly available postgraduate qualification.
-It educational credential that provides students advanced skills in a specific area of specialisation.
-Basically, a postgraduate certificate gives you the eligibility to practise a profession.
-Postgraduate certificate can take from a few weeks to one or two years to complete.
-Just like graduate diplomas, students who enrol in a postgraduate certificate will need to hold a Bachelor’s degree.
+It educational credential that provides students advanced skills in a specific area of specialization.
+Just like graduate diplomas, students who enroll in a postgraduate certificate will need to hold a Bachelor’s degree.
 Some schools allow students to be enrolled in a postgraduate certificate programme and a Master’s or doctoral degree course simultaneously.